gmesser/lsp/README.md

 Replicating the output from `ls` using `find` and/or `stat` takes a lot of effort to research.
 The printf-like support provided by `find` and `stat` is nice, but the format characters are an odd mix of printf and strftime formatting.
-It is simpler to just print the permissions and not try to replicate the entire `ls` output, but even printing just the octal permissions for one file requires using the weird printf and strftime formatting.
+It is simpler to just print the permissions and not try to replicate the entire `ls` output, but even printing just the octal permissions for one file requires using the weird printf formatting.

 I honestly don't think `find` and `stat` provide a "sufficient" alternative to a simple option on the well-known `ls` command.
 Without scripting it, and without using `find` and `stat` nearly as frequently as